-Ahold's remuneration policy is prepared in accordance with the Dutch Corporate Governance Code and was adopted at the General Meeting of Shareholders on April 17, 2013.
+Ahold's remuneration policy is prepared in accordance with the Dutch Corporate Governance Code.
+It was adopted at the General Meeting of Shareholders on April 17, 2013, and amendments were adopted at the General Meeting of Shareholders on April 15, 2015.